 Tribal Assister Program

 The tribal assister program helps American Indians and Alaska Natives through the Washington Healthplanfinder application process.
-Most Washington State tribes and urban Indian health organizations have trained and certified tribal assisters to help community members.
-The Exchange contracts with the American Indian Health Commission to host webinars where tribal assisters come together to troubleshoot, learn about updates and share best practices in getting AI/ANs enrolled in coverage.
-For more information about becoming a tribal assister, please visit the American Indian Health Commission Tribal Assister page.
+Most Washington state tribes and urban Indian health organizations have trained and certified tribal assisters to help community members.
+The Exchange contracts with the American Indian Health Commission to host webinars where tribal assisters come together to troubleshoot, learn about updates, and share best practices in getting AI/ANs enrolled in coverage.
+For more information about becoming a tribal assister, visit Tribal Assister Certification.